-2020 update + warning: I recently learned from a source I trust the owner of the guesthouse below is a rapist.
-Whether he has assaulted female tourists I do not know.
+2020 update + warning: I recently learned the owner of the guesthouse below has been accused of multiple rape incidents by local and outside community members.
+Whether he has raped or assaulted female tourists I do not know.
 However, I cannot in good faith recommend him to other tourists, especially female travelers.
 I’ve removed his contact information from this post, and I recommend supporting other guesthouses mentioned instead.

 I stayed at Pamir Serai in Zudkhun, the most well-known digs in the valley thanks to Lonely Planet and renowned photographer Matthieu Paley.
 Its few rooms are basic, and sleeping conditions are basically thin mattresses on the floor with a plethora of blankets.
 Nevertheless, it’s cozy and comfortable enough for travelers not looking for luxury.